-- 410 Light transmitted through atomic vapors provides a very sensitive detector for magnetic fields, as discussed in sections 2.4.1 and 3.1.
-Accordginly, this type of measurement can be used to detect magnetisation from nuclear spins either inside the optically active medium or outside.
-The first case (nuclear spins in the active medium) is the typical situation for magnetic resonance of noble gases, in particular 3He and 129Xe. - Figure 13 shows the basic setup for optically detected NMR of noble gas atoms in an optical magnetometer.
-The pump laser beam generates spin polarisation of alkali atoms, typically Rubidium (Rb).
-During collisions with the noble gas atoms (typically 129Xe or 3He), part of their spin polarisation is exchanged with the nuclear spins of the noble gas atoms, which results in significant nuclear spin polarisation after a large number of collisions.
-The nuclear as well as the electronic spins evolve in the total magnetic field, which includes contributions from an external bias field (which may be zero), the magnetization of the Rb atoms and the nuclear spin magnetization of the noble gas atoms.
-The resulting polarization of the Rb atoms is detected through their effect on the polarisation of the transmitted probe beam.
-A change in any component of the total magnetic field is therefore observed as a change of the signal from the polarisation selective detector.
+Light transmitted through atomic vapours provides a very sensitive detector for magnetic fields, as discussed in Sects.
+2.4.1 and 3.1.
+Accordingly, this type of measurement can be used to detect magnetization from nuclear spins - either inside the optically active medium or outside.
+The first case (nuclear spins in the active medium) is the typical situation for magnetic resonance of noble gases, in particular He and $^{129}$ Xe.

+Figure 13 shows the basic setup for optically detected NMR of noble gas atoms in an optical magnetometer.
+The pump laser beam generates spin polarization of alkali atoms, typically rubidium (Rb).
+During collisions with the noble gas atoms (typically Xe or He), part of their spin polarization is exchanged with the nuclear spins of the noble gas atoms, which results in significant nuclear spin polarization after a large number of collisions.
+The nuclear as well as the electronic spins evolve in the total magnetic field, which includes contributions from an external bias field (which may be zero), the magnetization of the Rb atoms, and the nuclear spin magnetization of the noble gas atoms.
+The resulting polarization of the Rb atoms is detected through their effect on the polarization of the transmitted probe beam.
+A change in any component of the total magnetic field is therefore observed as a change in the signal from the polarization selective detector.
 This allows optical detection also of the nuclear spins of the noble gas atoms (Savukov and Romalis, 2005; Ledbetter et al., 2009, 2011).

-Since the nuclear spins in this system do not interact directly with the laser beam, they can be spatially separated from the Rb magnetomter to allow detection of spin species that are not compatible with an atomic vapour (Budker and Romalis, 2007;

-425 Ledbetter et al., 2011).
-The detection sensitivity of atomic-vapor based magnetometers is given by the magnetic flux, rather than its derivative with respect to time (as in inductive detectors).
+Since the nuclear spins in this system do not interact directly with the laser beam, they can be spatially separated from the Rb magnetometer to allow detection of spin species that are not compatible with an atomic vapour (Budker and Romalis, 2007; Ledbetter et al., 2011).
+The detection sensitivity of atomic-vapour-based magnetometers is given by the magnetic flux, rather than its derivative with respect to time (as in inductive detectors).
 Accordingly, it does not increase with the Larmor frequency and is often higher at low frequencies and thus low fields.
-This makes it a particularly attractive tool for measuring NMR
+This makes it a particularly attractive tool for measuring NMR spectra in "ultra-low fields", where the Zeeman effect is a small perturbation of the zero-field Hamiltonian, which is usually dominated by J couplings for liquid-state NMR (Appelt et al., 2010).